fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 Fleetctl also provides a quick way to work with all the data exposed by Fleet without having to use the Fleet UI or work directly with the Fleet API.

+You can find and download the latest version of `fleetctl` in [GitHub](https://github.com/fleetdm/fleet/releases).

 ## Using fleetctl

 You can use `fleetctl` to accomplish many tasks you would typically need to do through the Fleet UI.
 You can even set up or apply configuration files to the Fleet server.